tonyjoseph001/habitisam/bugs.md

 - There hardcoded goals created by default, need to remove them - Fixed

 Add Routine Page
 - title should be "New Routine", This confusing title, the same page can be used to create new routine or edit existing routine.
 And also same page cabe used to create/edit Task and Goals by toggeling the tabs.
-So we need to change the title based on the action.
+So we need to change the title based on the action. - Fixed
-- recording required premission, need to ask for permission before installing the app. if permission is not granted, when click on record button, it should show a message that recording is not allowed and ask for permission.
+- recording required premission, need to ask for permission before installing the app. if permission is not granted, when click on record button, it should show a message that recording is not allowed and ask for permission. - Verified (implemented with alert)
-- icon model window need to be redesigned, it should be similar icon model of step creation page
+- icon model window need to be redesigned, it should be similar icon model of step creation page - Fixed
-- Error message like "Please enter a ttitle" should be in model window.
+- Error message like "Please enter a ttitle" should be in model window. - Fixed
-- reward image should be * and that box should be editable along with + and - buttons.
+- reward image should be * and that box should be editable along with + and - buttons. - Fixed
-- there is backbutton with "<-Back" text, it should be removed. when just show thw back button similar to  other pages.
+- there is backbutton with "<-Back" text, it should be removed. when just show thw back button similar to  other pages. - Fixed

 parents rewards page
 - purchase histotory button is cluttered with other buttons